ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 ![dataset-5.png](images/setup/dataset-5.png)

 - Follow the same steps and register the test dataset.
 To do this repeat the previous steps as described below.
 Beware of the name changes marked as bold!:
-    - Click on *Create Dataset* button and select *From Local Files* option.
+    - Click on the *Create Dataset* button and select the *From Local Files* option.
     - Name the dataset as **'Housing Prices Test Dataset'**.
     - Browse to the *'./starter_file/data'* folder in your computer and select **test.csv**.
     - Select *Use headers from the first file* option in the *Column headers*.
     - Find the *GarageYrBlt* feature and change the *Type* field from *String* to *Integer*.
     - Confirm the details and click the blue *Create* button.
 - Navigate to Compute page.
-- Create a new compute instance by clicking new button.
+- Create a new compute instance by clicking the new button.
 - Select virtual machine size as *'Standard_DS3_v2'*.
-Leave everthing as default and click next,
+Leave everything as default and click next,
-- Give a name to your compute instance and click *Create* button.
+- Give a name to your compute instance and click the *Create* button.
-- Navigate to Notebooks page.
+- Navigate to the Notebooks page.
 - From the left of the screen create a new folder by clicking the 3 dots next to your user name.
 Give the name *data* to the folder.

 <p style="color:blue;font-size:10px;">Create data folder</p>

 ![setup-2.png](images/setup/setup-2.png)

-- From the left of the screen select *Upload files* by clicking the 3 dots next to data folder.
+- From the left of the screen select *Upload files* by clicking the 3 dots next to the data folder.
 Navigate to the *'./starter_file/data'* folder in your local computer and upload *train.csv, test.csv, sample_submission.csv* and *data_description.txt*  files by selecting them so that they can be used if needed.

 <p style="color:blue;font-size:10px;">Upload files to data folder</p>